 Due to the national emergency related to COVID-19, if you are an employee of an affected group health plan and you experience a loss in coverage, you may elect COBRA coverage past the usual 60-day limit during the time period between March 1, 2020 and until 60 days after the announced end of the national emergency.
 Horizon BCBSNJ will retroactively enroll those individuals as needed.
 This applies to you only if you’re covered under a group health plan subject to ERISA.
 If you’re enrolled in a self-insured plan, please check with your employer or plan documents for information on how this applies to you.

-For some people in New Jersey, yes.
-On September 14, 2020, a state lawwent into effect affecting workers’ compensation (WC) benefits.
+On September 14, 2020, a state law went into effect affecting workers’ compensation (WC) benefits.
 The law created a rebuttable presumption that “essential workers” who contract COVID-19 during the public health emergency, contracted it in the workplace.
-That means, essential workers’ treatment of COVID-19 may be covered under their WC benefits.
-This law is retroactively effective March 9, 2020.
+This law is retroactively effective to March 9, 2020.

 Under this law, “essential workers” include employees who, during the Governor-declared State of Emergency, are: